ericrenone/CRICK-Ecosystem-Investor-Market-Analyst-Brief/README.md

 | Cerebras WSE-3 | Matmul (wafer-scale) | ~$0.61 | Long-context/memory-bandwidth niche |
 | NVIDIA GB300 | Matmul | ~$0.78 | General-purpose dominance |

 **Anthropic's own May 2026 behavior is the leading indicator.** The company is in active talks with Microsoft to add Maia 200 as a fourth inference substrate alongside AWS Trainium3, Google TPU Ironwood, and NVIDIA Blackwell.
-A frontier laboratory running at $30B+ annual run-rate is already buying the right substrate for the right workload regardless of single-vendor commitments.
+A frontier laboratory running at $30B+ annual run-rate is already buying the right substrate for the right workload regardless of single-vendor comments.
 Biology workloads, with their five distinct structural mismatches, are the natural next layer of specialization.

 The competitive risk is explicit: NVIDIA Rubin or post-Rubin generations could add dedicated pair-tensor extensions, compressing the advantage from 4–12× to 2–4× and narrowing the moat window from 2026–2029 to 2026–2027.
 This is publicly observable.
 The window must be built and defended before the matmul ecosystem's defensive response ships.